techiediaries/techiediaries/_posts/2017/2017-2-23-how-to-print-with-ionic2-and-cordova.md

     title="Ionic 2 print"
 %}

-Throughout this tutorial we are going to learn how to use printing in Ionic 4 apps based on Angular using Ionic Native and Cordova.
+Throughout this tutorial we are going to learn how to use printing in Ionic 5 apps based on Angular using Ionic Native and Cordova.

-If you need to build a mobile app for Android or iOS that needs to print data to PDF or papers using the Ionic framework then lucky for you printing to either of these mobile platforms is a matter of using a [Cordova plugin for printing](https://github.com/katzer/cordova-plugin-printer)
+If you need to build a mobile app for Android or iOS that needs to print data to PDF or papers using the Ionic framework v5 then lucky for you printing to either of these mobile platforms is a matter of using a
+[Cordova plugin for printing](https://github.com/katzer/cordova-plugin-printer)

-Ionic 4 uses Ionic Native to wrap Cordova plugins so in this tutorial we are going to see an example project that shows you how to implement printing functionality to either print to PDF file or paper.
+Ionic 5 uses Ionic Native 5 to wrap Cordova plugins so in this tutorial we are going to see an example project that shows you how to implement printing functionality to either print to PDF file or paper.

-You need to know that printing is only available for Android 4.4.4 (or KiKat).
+You need to know that printing is only available for Android 4.4.4 or above.

 Make sure you have configured the settings to use the printer on both Android and iOS devices.

+## Create an Ionic 5 Project and Add an Android Platform

-Next open up your terminal under Linux/MAC systems or the command prompt under Windows and generate a new Ionic 3 project:
+Next open up your terminal under Linux/MAC systems or the command prompt under Windows and generate a new Ionic 5 project:

-    ionic start ionic4-printing-example blank --type=angular
+    ionic start ionic-printing-example blank --type=angular
-    cd ionic4-printing-example
+    cd ionic-printing-example
     ionic platform add android

 If you are developing your app under a MAC OS you can target iOS too using the following command:

     ionic platform add iOS

+## Adding the Cordova Printing Plugin

 Now we need to add the Cordova plugin for printing so go ahead and run the following command:

     cordova plugin add https://github.com/katzer/cordova-plugin-printer.git

+## Using the Printing Plugin with Ionic 5

 Next use your favorite code editor to open the `src/pages/home.ts` and then add the following code to test printing: